Skip to content

 Stolen and Synthetic Identities

-The most common form of identity fraud in the UK involves the use of a real person's stolen details to open accounts, apply for credit or access services.
-Cifas data shows that 68% of identity fraud cases in 2024 involved stolen personal information, often obtained through data breaches, phishing or social media scraping.
+The most common form of identity fraud in Australia involves the use of a real person's stolen details to open accounts, apply for credit, or access services.
+The ACIC data shows that identity compromise underpins a growing share of all financial crime, often obtained through data breaches, phishing, or social media scraping.

 Synthetic identity fraud presents a different challenge.
-Rather than stealing a complete identity, the fraudster constructs one from fragments: a real National Insurance number, a fabricated name, an address sourced from a vacant property listing.
+Rather than stealing a complete identity, the fraudster constructs one from fragments: a real Tax File Number (TFN), a fabricated name, an address sourced from a vacant property listing.
 Each element passes individual checks.
 The composite identity has no genuine owner to raise an alert, making it detectable only through cross-referencing multiple data sources.

 AI-Generated Documents and Deepfakes

 The shift from manual forgery to AI-generated documents represents a step change in the fraud landscape.
-Generative AI tools can produce complete identity documents -- passports, driving licences, utility bills -- that are visually indistinguishable from genuine documents when viewed as digital images.
-These synthetic documents contain no modification artefacts because they are created from scratch, not altered from originals.
+Generative AI tools can produce complete identity documents -- passports, driver licences, utility bills -- that are visually indistinguishable from genuine documents when viewed as digital images.

 Deepfake biometric attacks compound the threat.
 Fraudsters use virtual camera software to inject AI-generated video feeds during liveness checks, bypassing facial verification systems.
 Our detailed analysis of this threat is available in our article on deepfake and synthetic identity documents.